 For instance, discussions protected by the attorney-client privilege are not disclosed in the minutes in the same way as ordinary business in a corporate meeting.
 There are any number of good reasons why legal counsel may be present at a board meeting; indeed, many in-house counsel regularly attend these events.
 The corporate secretary should make note in the minutes that counsel was present and a privileged discussion took place.
-Here's an example: "The board and Jane Does, Esq., legal counsel for the corporation, held a privileged discussion.
-There are separate privileged minutes memorializing that discussion."
+One suggested format is: "A privileged discussion between the board and legal counsel for the corporation, Jane Doe, Esq., then occurred and for which separate privileged minutes were taken."